3 trimesters (12 months)

 †NARTE: To meet non-academic entry requirements for progression to the Bachelor of Education, Diploma of Educational Studies graduates must demonstrate they have the key competencies outlined by the Australian Institute for Teaching and School Leadership (AITSL); competencies that are considered reflective of the attributes and motivations common to effective teachers.
 To demonstrate this, you will complete an online questionnaire towards the end of your diploma.
 Your study and experiences within the Diploma of Educational Studies will enable you to reflect upon the personal and professional attributes and competencies necessary for a career in teaching, and your Program Convenor will provide you with all the guidance you need to complete the questionnaire.

 Note: This structure is a sample only.
 Please refer to Current Program Structure and Course Outlines for your trimester of study.
+This sample program structure is pending program changes approval for the 2025 intake.

 The Diploma of Educational Studies is designed to transition seamlessly into the highly-regarded Bachelor of Education at Griffith University, majoring in either Primary or Secondary Education.